PEGGY-CAO/GUIpractice/ReadMe.txt

 Time: Feb.
 21st, 2018

 //improve introduction: March 12th, 2018
-It is written in Pycharm, Python 3.6.1
-Python 2.* can also be used to compile it as well.
+It is written in Pycharm, Python 3.6.1 on Windows Python 2.* can also be used to compile it as well.

 NeocisAssessP1.py is designed for Part 1.